 Days Gone is an action-packed zombie adventure game that was published by Sony Interactive Entertainment and developed by Bend Studio.
 It was the gaming company’s first open-world game as well as the first game they had released for home consoles since 2007 — when they gave the world Syphon Filter: Logan’s Shadow.

-The game was inspired by a number of popular shows and movies of the time, like Sons of Anarchy, The Walking Dead, and World War Z. It follows the protagonist Deacon St. John, previously an outlaw now a drifter and a mercenary, as he travels through a post-apocalyptic Oregon looking for his wife Sarah, who he had assumed was dead.
+The game was inspired by several popular shows and movies of the time, such as Sons of Anarchy, The Walking Dead, and World War Z. It follows the protagonist, Deacon St. John, previously an outlaw, now a drifter and a mercenary, as he travels through a post-apocalyptic Oregon looking for his wife Sarah, whom he had assumed was dead.

 Upon initial release back in 2019, Days Gone actually did really well, but with so many in the gaming community (critiques and players alike) complaining about various things in the game — from the poor story to the extensive bugs (which is usually expected in the first-time release of a game) to the repetitiveness of game missions — the love and support for action-adventure zombie title very quickly decreased.
 There was still some praise for the brilliant graphics and amazing voice acting done by Sam Witwer (who did the voice and motion capture for Deacon) and others, but that did nothing to quell the many negative reviews.